4ToolMaker/mammogram-prediction-using-neural-networks/README.md

 ### Basic Usage

-After downloading, simply edit the HTML and CSS files included with the template in your favorite text editor to make changes.
-These are the only files you need to worry about, you can ignore everything else!
-To preview the changes you make to the code, you can open the `mammogram-prediction-using-neural-networks.ipynb` file in your web browser.
+After downloading, simply open the `mammogram-prediction-using-neural-networks.ipynb` file in your web browser.

 ### Advanced Usage

-## Bugs and Issues

-## Custom Builds
+None.

 ## About